cheesegrits/filament-google-maps/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Add caching for all API usage
 - [x] Add option for which cache store to use for static maps
 - [x] Add Geocomplete field
+- [ ] Improve Geocomplete field Places Data Field handling (allow more than one to be combined)
 - [x] Add Artisan commands for geocoding / reverse geocoding tables, useful when source tables have addreeses but no coords, or vice versa
 - [ ] Add optional request signing of API calls
-- [x] Add KML layers to field and widget
+- [x] Add KML layers to field and widgets
 - [x] Add more geocoding options for form fields, for individual address components (street, city, zip, etc)
 - [ ] Write test suite